Homeowner Bill of Rights Graphic AB

 You cannot formally be evicted from the premises unless you are given notice of the eviction.
 Even when your landlord has followed this to the T, it may still be illegal to evict you if there is no cause to do so without falling into one of the categories mentioned prior.
 If an eviction notice is given without cause, you are able to ask for the reason why you are being evicted.
 If you believe that it is due to some discriminatory or retaliatory measure, you have rights in your case.

 You may feel as if the landlord is in charge when it comes to your case, but this is not always so.
 With the right attorney on your side to help you defend your rights, anything is possible.
 We can help you achieve the results you deserve when you are facing an unfair or illegal eviction.
-At Gomez & Simone, we want to help you every step of the way, so call us as soon as possible.
+At Gomez Law, APC, we want to help you every step of the way, so call us as soon as possible.

 Sources: